Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

 Figure~\ref{fig:l2_error_calib} illustrates how the \(L_2\) error varies with \(\lambda\), revealing a clear bias-variance trade-off.
 For small regularization values (\(\lambda < 10^{-3}\)), the error is high and exhibits large variance across different calibration batches, indicating sensitivity to batch selection due to ill-conditioned activations.
 This suggests that when regularization is too weak, the inversion step amplifies noise, degrading output fidelity.
 On the opposite end, overly strong regularization (\(\lambda > 1\)) significantly alters \(\mathbf{\hat{W}}_\lambda\), reducing its ability to generalize and match the behavior of the original layer.
 In the intermediate range (\(10^{-3} \leq \lambda \leq 1\)), the reconstruction error is minimized, indicating an optimal trade-off that stabilizes calibration without overfitting to the batch.

-To further assess the impact of calibration on quantization, we analyzed the quantization error of \(\mathbf{\hat{W}}_\lambda\), as shown in Figure~\ref{fig:quant_error_calib}.
-The error was computed as \(\|\mathbf{\hat{W}}_\lambda - \mathbf{\hat{W}}_{\lambda_Q}\|\), where \(\mathbf{\hat{W}}_{\lambda_Q}\) is the quantized version of the calibrated weight matrix using uniform quantization.
-The orange line in the figure represents the quantization error of the original weight matrix \(\mathbf{W}\).
+To further assess the impact of calibration on quantization, we analyze the quantization error of \(\mathbf{\hat{W}}_\lambda\), as shown in Figure~\ref{fig:quant_error_calib}.
+The error is computed as where \(\mathbf{\hat{W}}_{\lambda_Q}\) is the quantized version of the calibrated weight matrix using uniform quantization.
+The orange line in the figure represents the quantization error when using the original weight matrix \(\mathbf{W}\) instead of \(\mathbf{\hat{W}}_\lambda\).
 We observe that counterintuitively for low \(\lambda\) values, the quantization error is extremely high due to the poor conditioning of \(\mathbf{\hat{W}}_\lambda\), which leads to numerical instability and large weight magnitudes.
 As \(\lambda\) increases, particularly beyond \(5 \times 10^{-2}\), the quantization error of the calibrated weights becomes consistently lower than that of the original weights.
-This suggests that regularization not only improves numerical stability but also produces weight matrices that are better structured for quantization, exhibiting smaller dynamic ranges.
+This suggests that regularization not only improves numerical stability, but also produces weight matrices that are better structured for quantization, exhibiting smaller dynamic ranges.

 The selection of \(\lambda\) is not straightforward.
 One option is to choose the value that minimizes the reconstruction error in Figure~\ref{fig:l2_error_calib}, which provides a good match to the original layer outputs.
 However, this choice does not necessarily lead to the lowest quantization error, and its impact on initialization quality for quantized training may be limited.
 Conversely, setting \(\lambda \approx 1\) improves the quantization behavior but can result in higher \(L_2\) output error, compromising the layer's ability to generalize.
 This highlights the need to balance fidelity to the original outputs with improved robustness under quantization when selecting the regularization strength.